What is it?

 Students who serve on staff are paid $12/hour, including a weekly one-on-one with Director Farnum.

-- $425/month plus gas and electric, with a ten month lease
+- $425/month plus gas and electric, with a ten month lease (students joining now for Fall 2018 may negotiate a shorter lease)

 - Participation in the daily exercises and weekly meeting